Piercingxx/debian-server/README.md

 ### Yazi & Neovim

 Yazi is installed via Cargo.
-If you want to use it from the terminal:
+To use it from the terminal:

 ```bash
 yazi